eduardoreisalvarenga/CapstoneProject_TelegramBot/README.md

 ## Getting Started

-**This set of instructions are designed to be used in linux systems.**
+**This set of instructions is designed to be used in linux systems.**

 To get a local copy up and running follow these simple steps.